 - Profitability index (0-10)

-“Now let’s say I’m good at sales copywriting.
-Again, it’s about an 8 in terms of fulfilment.
+“Now let’s say I’m good at sales copywriting,” he continues.
+“Again, it’s about an 8 in terms of fulfilment.
 The value to the market is quite high, say 6.
 And it can be very profitable, say a 7, if I charge a commission for my services.
 So I might choose to pursue that and think about other ways I can improve to create more value, such as 24/7 email access or faster delivery.”

 “Charging what you’re worth means being a master of your craft and a master of communication.
 It’s not easy, there are no ‘secret overnight hacks’, but you can double or increase what you’re charging now by five or ten times, if you follow the right process.
 After all, perception is reality.
 And reality is negotiable.”

-“Many times our clients have not dealt with a designer before and have no reference for quality industry pricing,” she describes their approach.
-“So when I send the price, I’ll show them how the cost will be paid off in terms of their own product.
-For example, a hotel bought a set of spot illustrations for use only on tote bags at one localized event.
+To dig deeper into this, she says, “For example, a hotel bought a set of spot illustrations for use only on tote bags at one localized event.
 When they returned to license the work perpetually, the price was going to be significantly higher, as they have 18 properties with a very large potential audience and therefore the value is much higher.”

-“No single pricing model fits me because I take on very different types of engagements and I like to diversify my cashflow,” he describes his approach.
+“No single pricing model fits me because I take on very different types of engagements and I like to diversify my cashflow,” he says.
 “This means I like to make sure I have a mix of ways money comes in.
 Fixed price projects as well as hourly gigs are both happening at the same time in my studio, sometimes even for the same client.”

 There’s no denying that pricing is a complicated arena.
 Often, the arguments for hourly or fixed-fee pricing are just as valid as the arguments for value pricing.
 But each has its own merits – and can be used independently or in combination.